-It is true that cyanocrylate, the generic name for Super Glue and Krazy Glue, which contains acrylic resins methyl-2-cyanocacrylate or 2-octal cyanoacrylate, is used by physicians for wound repair.
-In fact, cyancrylate bonds very well to surfaces that are moist and non-porous.
+It is true that cyanoacrylate, the generic name for Super Glue and Krazy Glue, which contains acrylic resins methyl-2-cyanocacrylate or 2-octal cyanoacrylate, is used by physicians for wound repair.
+In fact, cyanoacrylate bonds very well to surfaces that are moist and non-porous.

 Sounds perfect for that dental crown that keeps coming out, right?